gradesta/gradesta/gradesta-s.r.o.-commercial-stuff/web/content/blog/008-time-estimates.md

 {{<screencast "2022-10-25-b3c92483-e32f-4c38-9f83-2fbf53282601" "daad2f126cd66db5339249734364aae8">}}

-Part 3: Graphing time spent vs estimated time spent & future time to spend
+Part 3: Pairing time investments with timestamps/dates
 ------------------------------------------------------------------

 I'm interested in how much individual "keyboard time" I spend vs how much time I thought I would spend.
 I also am kind of interested in how the future estimate changes as I add new tasks.
 If the finish line is getting closer, or farther away...